StackVista/stackstate-docs/use/stackstate-ui/perspectives/k8sTs-metrics-perspective.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # Metrics Perspective

 🚧 TODO - fix for k8sTs

 The Metrics Perspective shows metrics for the selected [view](../views/about_views.md).
-StackState will automatically deliver all the relevant information for any part of your landscape, so you don't need to pre-define the streams you want to see.
+Rancher Observability will automatically deliver all the relevant information for any part of your landscape, so you don't need to pre-define the streams you want to see.

 ![Metrics Perspective](../../../.gitbook/assets/v51_metrics-perspective.png)

 ## Component selection

 Metrics for up to **5** components can be displayed.
-When you open the Metrics Perspective, StackState will show the metrics for all components in your view.
-If there are more than 5 components in the view, StackState selects the top 5 components as follows:
+When you open the Metrics Perspective, Rancher Observability will show the metrics for all components in your view.
+If there are more than 5 components in the view, Rancher Observability selects the top 5 components as follows:

 * The 5 components that most recently changed their health state to either `CRITICAL` or `DEVIATING`.
 * If there are no unhealthy components, the 5 components that most recently changed their health state.